scalyr/scalyr-agent-2/docs/monitors/shell_monitor.md

 # Shell Monitor

-This agent module periodically executes a specified shell command, and records the output.
+This agent monitor plugin periodically executes a specified shell command, and records the output.
 It can be used to monitor any information that can be retrieved via a shell command.
 Shell commands are run from the Scalyr Agent, and execute as the same user as the agent.

-@class=bg-warning docInfoPanel: An *agent module* is a component of the Scalyr Agent.
-To use a module, simply add it to the ``monitors`` section of the Scalyr Agent configuration file (``/etc/scalyr/agent.json``).
+@class=bg-warning docInfoPanel: An *agent monitor plugin* is a component of the Scalyr Agent.
+To use a plugin, simply add it to the ``monitors`` section of the Scalyr Agent configuration file (``/etc/scalyr/agent.json``).
-For more information, see [Agent Modules](/help/scalyr-agent#modules).
+For more information, see [Agent Plugins](/help/scalyr-agent#plugins).

 ## Sample Configuration

-Here is a simple configuration fragment showing use of the shell_monitor module.
+Here is a simple configuration fragment showing use of the shell_monitor plugin.
 This sample will record the version of the Linux kernel in use on the machine where the agent is running.

     monitors: [